 Tokenization keys do not require any interaction with your server until after a payment method is tokenized.
 If you want to collect a payment method to hand off to your server, tokenization keys are ideal.

 Tokenization keys are also useful for situations where you want to tokenize payment methods as simply as possible.
-If you do not use Braintree customers in your apps, tokenization keys should do everything you need.
+If you do not manage customers in the Vault, tokenization keys should do everything you need.

 Client tokens allow use of the full range of Drop-in functionality.
 If you save customer payment methods directly from your client or want to present returning customers with a list of their saved payment methods, use client tokens.

 If your client apps allow both guests and registered users to make purchases, you may wish to use both tokenization keys and client tokens.
 If this applies, instantiate a new Braintree instance with your authentication method of choice.